drazulay/random-oracle/README.md

 # random-oracle

 A random oracle is a 'black box' that responds to each input with an output that is truly random.
-It is idempotent, so the output will not change when the input doesn't change.
+It is idempotent, so on successive calls, the output will not change as long as the input doesn't change.

 According to Bellare and Rogaway "the random oracle produces a bit-string of infinite length which can be truncated to the length desired".